zerasul/mdbook_en/10physics/pyshics.md

 * ```circle1_radius```: Radius of the first circle.
 * ```circle2_radius```: Radius of the second circle.

 Although there are more combinations such as a box versus circle, these can be calculated by performing combinations.
-In addition, it is important to see that we have studied the formulas and these include multiplications so that as far as possible, transform such multiplications, to displacements.
+In addition, it is important to see that we have studied the formulas and these include multiplications so that as far as possible, transform such multiplications into shifts.

 ## Sprites Collision Example

-Once we have seen the theories about how to calculate collisions, we can look at the example of this chapter.
-In this case, we are going to take the previous example as a basis, but adding collision checking.
+Once we have seen the theories on how to calculate collisions, we can look at the example of this chapter.
+In this case, we are going to take the previous example as a baseline, but adding collision checking.

 You can find the example for this section in the example repository that accompanies this book; in this case, it is located in the _ej7.collisions_ folder; you will find both the source code and the resources for this example.